internalfx/rethinkdbfs-spec/rethinkdbfs-spec.md

   confusing.

 Why aren't there methods to upload and download byte arrays?
-  We assume that GridFS files are usually quite large and therefore that the GridFS API must support streaming.
+  We assume that RethinkDBFS files are usually quite large and therefore that the RethinkDBFS API must support streaming.
 Most languages have easy ways to wrap a stream around a byte array.
-Drivers are free to add helper methods that directly support uploading and downloading GridFS files as byte arrays.
+Drivers are free to add helper methods that directly support uploading and downloading RethinkDBFS files as byte arrays.

 Should drivers report an error if a stored file has extra chunks?